-- Bad Clams was an amazing sketch where Garrett Morris the barely publicized first black female cast member Yvonne Hudson, host a Baltimore passed morning talk show where they start out talking about movies and then go on to eat spoiled clams with their special guest Lucille Ball.
-I'm sad and surprised that I never heard of Yvonne because the type of unknown fact that I would love to bring up as trivia but also because it should have been a much more celebrated accomplishment.
+Bad Clams was a glorious sketch where Garrett Morris and, the barely publicized first black female cast member, Yvonne Hudson host a Baltimore passed morning talk show where they start out talking about movies and then go on to eat spoiled clams with their special guest Lucille Ball.
+I'm sad and surprised that I never heard of Yvonne because the type of unknown facts that I would love to bring up as trivia but also because it should have been a much more celebrated accomplishment.

-- Bill is about to propose to Larraine but before they can get down to the romance they have a meeting with their lawyers to iron out the prenuptial agreement, highlighting just how unromantic this process is.
-Larraine wants everything is this doesn't work out and Bill wants to give nothing if it fails and they try to express this while at the same time saying that they are deeply in love.
-Then out of the blue, Jane and her lawyer enter into the apartment with a signed document saying that she's ready to commit to marriage.
+Bill is about to propose to Larraine, but before they can get down to the romance, they have a meeting with their lawyers to iron out the prenuptial agreement, highlighting just how unromantic this process is.
+Larraine wants everything is this doesn't work out, and Bill wants to give nothing if it fails, and they try to express this while at the same time saying that they are deeply in love.
+Then out of the blue, Jane and her lawyer enter into the apartment with a signed document stating that she's ready to commit to marriage.
 This is enough to get Bill to call it off with Larraine and decides to marry Jane because it is a better deal.

-Once again, this was an average but fun episode and here are my favorite moments.
+Once again, this was an acceptably average episode and here are my favorite moments.
 First, I loved the Bad Clams sketch.
-Where I am not a fan of sketches that uses convoluted randomness as filler to get out of a long winded story that is going nowhere, I adore when the convoluted randomness is the entire point of the joke.
+Where I am not a fan of sketches that use convoluted randomness as filler to get out of a long-winded story that is going nowhere, I adore when the convoluted randomness is the entire point of the joke.
 Next, I liked the Speci-Pak sketch because of fandom of randomness that got me laughing when Buck Henry randomly coughs up a lung.
-Finally, I was a fan of Buck Henry's Wild Ride because it was just simple and fun.
+Finally, I was a fan of Buck Henry's Wild Ride because it was just straightforward and fun.